cosmos/interchain-security/docs/docs/validators/changeover-procedure.md

 jq -s '.[0].app_state.ccvconsumer = .[1] | .[0]' genesis.json ccv-state.json > ccv.json
 ```

+Transformation of the exported consumer genesis state to the target version of the consumer might be needed in case the provider and consumer formats are incompatible.
+Refer to the compatibility notes [here](../../../RELEASES.md#backwards-compatibility) to check if data transformation is needed for your case.
+Instructions on how to transform the exported CCV genesis state (`ccv-state.json` in the example above) to the required target version can be found [here](../consumer-development/consumer-genesis-transformation.md)

 ### 2. `SoftwareUpgradeProposal` on the standalone/consumer chain

 This upgrade proposal will introduce ICS to the standalone chain, making it a consumer.